 Don’t all managers expect top performance?
 Not really.
 Many are reluctant to articulate what top performance looks like and how to achieve it.
 Managers will accept inefficiencies rather than confront an employee’s performance issues.

 Simply put, you get what you tolerate, and you can only get what you measure and clarify.
-Chris Young from RainMaker tells me he loves his car, but it’s still good to check under the hood regularly.
+When you depend on a vehicle, you know it’s important to check under the hood regularly.
 See his blog at www.maximizepossibility.com

 The Right to Effect Change